Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmPublicIpAddress.md

 as 'Static'.
 If it is specified as 'Dynamic', a public IP address gets allocated only when you start (or create) the associated resource (like a VM or load balancer).
 An Iptag is used to specific the Tags associated with resource.
-Iptag can be specified using New-AzureRmPublicIpTag and passed as input through -IpTags.
+Iptag can be specified using New-AzureRmPublicIpTag and passed as input through -IpTag.

 ### 4: Create a new public IP address from a Prefix
 ```